MLH-Fellowship/0.0.1-API-Parser/README.md

     "checksum"=>"a5537243a0f9110bf23b058c152445c20021cc7989c99fc134f3f92f842e765d"}
     ```
 - For each package listed in `data/outdated_pckgs_to_update/<FILE_NAME>`, a PR will automatically be submitted to Homebrew to update the package's formula to the latest version.
+- Finally, execute `bumpFormulae.rb`.
+This file reads the lastest file from `data/outdated_pckgs_to_update` and then verifies each projet newwest version with livecheck command and then goes ahead to open a PR to homebrew core with the command `brew bump-formula-pr`

 ## Contributing